 A farm worker was kind enough to clip some branches full of the sweet cherries for us as we finished up.
 We ended up with a fairly full grocery bag for about $10.
 No complaints here.
 They tasted incredible and served as breakfast and snacks for over a week!

 My boys are blueberry FIENDS.
 They absolutely love them so I figured they really deserve a spot in our pick your own fruit adventures.
 We kept pretty close to home and headed to MOSELEM MEADOWS for blueberry day.

-My one on one time with my original tiny explorer has been pretty limited since giving birth to #2 so Brother stayed home with daddy on this adventure and Mini and I went for a mommy-son day this time.
-We picked a little from each of the four types of berry bushes while Mini tried to convince me that giraffes eat blueberries and told me tales of his life as a tiger.
+My one on one time with my original tiny explorer has been pretty limited since giving birth to #2, so Brother stayed home with his daddy on this adventure and Mini and I went for a mommy-son day this time.
+We picked a little from each of the four types of blueberry bushes while Mini tried to convince me that giraffes eat blueberries and told me tales of his life as a tiger.
 (Toddler stories are the best.)